Alain Lacampagne: (ion) channels at heart

 Physiologist Alain Lacampagne has contributed to our understanding of the role of ion channels - proteins present in our cell membranes and involved in the regulation of calcium concentration (calcium homeostasis) - in various pathologies such as Duchenne muscular dystrophy and heart failure.
 A public health issue, since heart failure affects more than 10% of people over 70.

 The novelty of his work also lies in having demonstrated the consequences of ion channel dysfunction for the whole organism. " Heart failure is linked to dysfunctional calcium homeostasis in the heart, which prevents proper cell contraction.
 But the problem is not limited to this organ.
-Effects can also be observed on other muscle cells, as well as in the brain, leading to cognitive disorders ", explains the researcher.
-It is this holistic approach that has been rewarded with the CNRS Silver Medal, " a difficult approach that really belongs to the work of a physiologist, as it is based on the understanding of integrated living phenomena. "
+Effects can also be observed on other muscle cells, as well as in the brain, leading to cognitive impairment ", explains the researcher.
+It is this holistic approach that has been rewarded with the CNRS Silver Medal, " a difficult approach that is really the work of a physiologist, as it is based on understanding integrated living phenomena. "

 Multi-medalist